-If you’re a tourist, it is highly recommended to try the different fresh street foods offered as it is a one of a kind experience.
+If you’re a first-time tourist, definitely try the different fresh street foods offered as it is a one-of-a-kind experience.

 If you’re looking for the top things to do in Osaka with kids, then you absolutely have to check out ATC Asobi Mare.
-This place is more for families, and is referred to as an entertainment centre or indoor amusement park.
+This place is more for families and is referred to as an entertainment center or indoor amusement park.

 It is one of the more enjoyable Osaka attractions for the young ones.

-This centre is ideal for children of all ages, with there being a softer and safer zone for toddlers, and harder or more fascinating toys for older children.
+This center is ideal for children of all ages, with there being a softer and safer zone for toddlers and a more fascinating shopping arcade for older children.

 There is even a place for your child to play dress up, and experience hours of fun.

-Because it is an indoor park, one won’t be bothered by the weather outside – perfect for those rainy days.
+Because it is an indoor park, you won’t be bothered by the weather outside – perfect for those rainy days.

 Also known as the Sumiyoshi Taisha, this shrine was founded in the 3rd century.
-It is one of the most famous Buddhism-oriented spots you could visit in the entire country.
+It is one of the most famous Buddhist temples you could visit in the entire country.

 Visiting this shrine can be a peaceful and enlightening experience, making it one of the best things to do in Osaka.

-Located on the Shrine’s grounds is the breath-taking Sorihashi bridge that stands out with its sleek red colour.
+Located on the Shrine’s grounds is the breathtaking Sorihashi bridge that stands out with its sleek red color.

-Hours in which the shrine is open is from 6:00 AM to 6:00 PM, however this time setting changes from October to March to 6:30 AM.
+- Opening hours: Open from 6:00 AM to 6:00 PM, however, this time setting changes from October to March to 6:30 AM.

-This specific shrine currently holds no admission fee which is akin to several other Buddhist shrines outlining Osaka and Japan as a whole.
+- Price: This specific Buddhist temple currently holds no admission fee which is akin to several other Buddhist shrines outlining Osaka and Japan as a whole.

 The Hozenji temple is a significant and cherished Buddhist temple within Osaka.

-This temple isn’t really secluded in privacy or surrounded by various hills and botany though.
-It is located near the busy and popular shopping and tourism street of Dotonbori.
+This Buddhist temple is located near the busy and popular shopping and tourism street of Dotonbori.

-However, the aesthetic and appeal of the temple is still peacefully evident, being complete with elegant lanterns and several statues and lamps crafted from different materials.
+However, the aesthetic and appeal of the temple are still peaceful, complete with elegant lanterns and several statues and lamps crafted from different materials.

 There is even water that is blessed with luck to bring you good fortune and harmony available.

-Business hours for this temple are from 7:00 AM to 5:00 PM, with no admission fees.
+- Opening hours: Business hours for this temple are from 7 AM – 5 PM

-This is one of the most significant and mesmerising museums and best places to visit in Osaka and Japan.
+This is one of the most significant and mesmerizing museums in Japan, and one of the best places to visit in Osaka.

 The displays are interactive, educational, and enjoyable.

-The interactive exhibits were mainly designed to help educate and inform children, although anyone could find something they would enjoy to learn about and discover within the museum.
+The interactive exhibits were mainly designed to help educate and inform children, although anyone could find something they would enjoy learning about within the museum.

-Exhibits within the museum include the history of science, electricity, and the basic foundation of chemistry.
+Exhibits at this Osaka Museum include the history of science, electricity, and the basic foundation of chemistry.

 Fees for the exhibits differ between adults and children, or students, with prices starting ranging from 300 to 600 yen.